AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 The `check` function is called whenever the _policy_ is satisfied.
 It gets a map with all declared MonitorObjects.
 It is expected to return Quality of the given MonitorObjects.

-The `beautify` function is called after the `check` function if there is only one declared MonitorObject.
+The `beautify` function is called after the `check` function if there is a single `dataSource` of type `Task` in the configuration of the check.
+If there is more than one, the `beautify()` is not called in this check.

 ## Committing code